-Below is a list of fellowships and internships for which geneticists and genomicists may be eligible.
+Below is a list of fellowships and internships that may be of interest for those seeking experience in health and science policy.
 The list is provided for informational purposes only, and the listing of a specific program is not indicative of an endorsement by NHGRI.

 NSF Summer Scholars Internship